telvin/THLabel/README.md

 ## Requirements

-* iOS 4.0 or higher (below iOS 7.0 is untested though)
+* tvOS 9.0 or higher
-* ARC enabled

 ## Installation